tzi/tropiq.js/README.md

 Why develop a jTropiq plugin ?
 --------

-You like write vanillaJS ? mee too !
+You like to write vanillaJS ? mee too !
 With jTropiq (~0.5kB) you can write a plugin in vanillaJS and made it also working with jQuery.
+And by doing so, your users will know easily how to use your plugins.

 ```js
 // Basic structure of a jTropiq plugin